BhathiyaPrasad/multi_tenant_application/README.md

 - **Create Tenant**: `src/app/create-tenant/page.tsx`
   Users can register new tenants by entering a slug and name.
 On success, they're redirected to the signup page for their tenant subdomain.

-- **Get Tenant from Headers**: `src/app/lib/tenant.ts`
+- **Get Tenant from Urls**: `src/middleware.ts`
-  Utility to extract the tenant slug from HTTP headers, ensuring all operations are contextually tenant-aware.
+  Utility to extract the tenant slug from Request Url, ensuring all operations are contextually tenant-aware.

 - **Seed Data**: `prisma/seeds.ts`
   Seeds initial tenants in the database for testing and demonstration.